26th Francoeur/Babcock memorial basketball tournament will be March 7-10

 Senior Boys Division - Belmont vs. Sanbornton at 7:30 p.m.

+On Sunday, March 10, the championship round is scheduled to begin at 9 a.m.

 The tournament is open to the public.
 Admission is $2 for adults, and $1 for children.
 A tournament family pass to all games is available for $10.
-Children not of school age, coaches and players are free.
+Children not of school age, coaches, and players are admitted free.

 (0) comments